Bob Guccione

-Robert Charles Joseph Edward Sabatini Guccione (/ɡuːtʃiˈoʊni/ goo-chee-OH-nee; December 17, 1930 – October 20, 2010) was an American photographer and publisher.
+Robert Charles Joseph Edward Sabatini Guccione (/ɡuːtʃiˈoʊni/ goo-chee-OH-nee; December 17, 1930 – October 20, 2010) was an American visual artist, photographer and publisher.
 He founded the adult magazine Penthouse in 1965.
-This was aimed at competing with Hugh Hefner's Playboy, but with more explicit erotic content, a special style of soft-focus photography, and in-depth reporting of government corruption scandals and the art world.
+This was aimed at competing with Playboy, but with more explicit erotic content, a special style of soft focus photography, and in-depth reporting of government corruption scandals and the art world.
 By 1982 Guccione was listed in the Forbes 400 wealth list, and owned one of the biggest mansions in Manhattan.
 However, he made some extravagant investments that failed, and the growth of free online pornography in the 1990s greatly diminished his market.
 In 2003, Guccione's publishers filed for bankruptcy and he resigned as chairman.

 Early life

-Guccione was born in Brooklyn, New York, of Sicilian descent and raised Catholic in Bergenfield, New Jersey, the eldest child of Anthony, an accountant, and Nina, a housewife.
+Guccione was born in Brooklyn, New York, of Italian (Sicilian) descent and raised Catholic in Bergenfield, New Jersey, the eldest child of Anthony, an accountant, and Nina, a housewife.
 An altar boy, he considered but rejected entering the priesthood.
 He attended high school at Blair Academy, a prep school in Blairstown, New Jersey.

 In his teens, Guccione married his first wife, Lilyann Becker.
-The couple had a daughter, Tonina (1949-2020).
+The couple had a daughter, Tonina (1949–2020).
 The marriage failed, and he left his wife and child to go to Europe to be a painter.
 He eventually met an English woman, Muriel Hudson, moved to London with her, and married her.
 They had four children.

 To support his family, Guccione managed a chain of laundromats until he got work as a cartoonist on an American weekly newspaper, The London American, while Muriel started a business selling pinup posters.
 He occasionally created cartoons for Bill Box's humorous greeting card company Box Cards.